Data protection information for applicants

 We process personal data of applicants in order to carry out an application procedure for announced positions as well as for initiative applications.

-The legal basis for this is in each case § 26 para.2 Federal Data Protection Act new version (FDPA n.v.) in connection with Art.
+The legal basis here is § 26 para.
+2 FDPA n.v. in connection with Art.
 6 para.
-1 lit a) GDPR.
+1 lit. a), Art.
+88 GDPR.

 Special categories of personal data will only be processed by PHOENIX if you have provided it to us so that we can consider your application as it stands or if there is a legal obligation to do so.
 This information will not be taken into account in the application process unless there is a legal obligation to do so.
 The legal basis is then Art.
 9 para.
 2 lit b), e) GDPR.